-- 130 the ABSTUDY payee permanently separates from his or her partner, or - 131 the ABSTUDY payee ceases work with his or her employer, either temporarily or permanently, or - 132 the ABSTUDY payee starts to receive, or is receiving, a payment: - (a) in relation to a compensation-related claim, or - (b) from an amount of money paid in relation to a compensation-related claim. - 133 the ABSTUDY payee claims, or receives, a payment under the scheme known as Australian Apprenticeships, known as Living Away from Home Allowance.

-2.1.2 PART 2 - ABSTUDY Payee's parent:
+130 The ABSTUDY payee permanently separates from his or her partner; or

+131 The ABSTUDY payee ceases work with his or her employer, either temporarily or permanently; or

+132 The ABSTUDY payee starts to receive, or is receiving, a payment:

+(a) in relation to a compensation-related claim; or

+(b) from an amount of money paid in relation to a compensation-related claim.

+133 The ABSTUDY payee claims, or receives, a payment under the scheme known as Australian Apprenticeships, known as Living Away from Home Allowance.
+PART 2 ABSTUDY Payee's parent:

-- 201 a person becomes the partner of the parent of the ABSTUDY payee's parent, or - 202 a person ceases to be the partner of the parent of the ABSTUDY payee's parent, or - 203 the ABSTUDY payee's parent becomes aware of the value of his or her assets for a period has increased in value above the maximum value under the ABSTUDY Scheme, or - 204 the ABSTUDY payee's parent becomes a designated parent, or - 205 the number of dependent children for which the ABSTUDY payee's parent is responsible has reduced since: - (a) an ABSTUDY application form was lodged for the year of study; or - (b) the last notification of the number of dependent children was given to Centrelink. - 206 the ABSTUDY payee's parent earns an amount of income for the current tax year that is at least 25 per cent more than the estimate of income given in the ABSTUDY application form for the year of study.
+201 a person becomes the partner of the parent of the ABSTUDY payee's parent, or 202 a person ceases to be the partner of the parent of the ABSTUDY payee's parent, or

+203 the ABSTUDY payee's parent becomes aware of the value of his or her assets for a period has increased in value above the maximum value under the ABSTUDY Scheme; or

+204 the ABSTUDY payee's parent becomes a designated parent; or

+205 the number of dependent children for which the ABSTUDY payee's parent is responsible has reduce since:

+(a) an ABSTUDY application form was lodged for the year of study; or

+(b) the last notification of the number of dependent children was given to Centrelink.
+206 the ABSTUDY payee's parent earns an amount of income for the current tax year that is at least 25% more than the estimate of income given in the ABSTUDY application form for the year of study.

-2.1.3 PART 3 - ABSTUDY Payee's partner
+PART 3 ABSTUDY Payee's partner

-- 301 the ABSTUDY payee's partner dies, or - 302 the ABSTUDY payee's partner earns an amount or income for the current tax years that is not the same as the estimate of income given in the ABSTUDY application form for the year of study, or - 303 the ABSTUDY payee's partner becomes an ABSTUDY payee, or - 304 the ABSTUDY payee's partner begins to receive a pension or payment under the Veterans' Entitlement Act 1986, or - 305 the ABSTUDY payee's partner becomes aware that the value of his or her assets for a period has increased in value above the maximum value.
+301 the ABSTUDY payee's partner dies, or

+302 the ABSTUDY payee's partner earns an amount or income for the current tax years that is not the same as the estimate of income given in the ABSTUDY application form for the year of study; or

+303 the ABSTUDY payee's partner becomes an ABSTUDY payee, or

+304 the ABSTUDY payee's partner begins to receive a pension or payment under the Veterans' Entitlement Act 1986, or

+305 the ABSTUDY payee's partner becomes aware that the value of his or her assets for a period has increased in value above the maximum value.

-- (2) For sub regulation (1), an event mentioned in 201, 202, 203, 204 or 206 of Schedule 1 is a prescribed event only if the ABSTUDY payee: - (a) knows that the event has occurred, or - (b) ought reasonably to know that the event has occurred
+(2) For sub regulation (1), an event mentioned in 201, 202,203,204 or 206 of Schedule 1 is a prescribed event only if the ABSTUDY payee:

+(a) knows that the event has occurred; or

+(b) ought reasonably to know that the event has occurred